Military Records relating to American Slavery

 RG 94 Records of the Adjutant General's Office, 1780's - 1917

 Established in the War Department to provide administrative and support services, and maintain personnel records.
 Recorded, authenticated, and communicated orders, instructions, and regulation.
 Issued commissions and consolidated and maintained the returns of the army and militia.
-Managed the recruiting service, and ,maintained the noncurrent records of the War Department.
-These records are located at the downtown Washington, DC facility.
+Managed the recruiting service and maintained the noncurrent records of the War Department.
+These records are located at the National Archives in Washington, DC.

 Government commission established after the Emancipation Proclamation to determine the conditions of the freed slaves and recommend the measures necessary to give practical effect to their freedom.
 Records contain correspondence including the Commission's survey sent to government and hospital administrators in the U.S. and Canada on the numbers and conditions of freedmen in their jurisdiction; responses received; various drafts of the Commission's report; other reports on the health and living conditions of ex-slaves, including testimonies at hearings.
 There is a name and subject index.